varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/bonds.md

 #### Yield to Maturity of U.S. Treasury Bonds
-U.S. Treasury bonds often do not sell for their par value i.e., the market interest rate $\bar{r}\neq\bar{c}$.
-However, assuming the U.S. government does not default on its debt obligations, U.S Treasury bonds will eventually mature to the par value over the bond term.

-Let’s develop a metric called yield to maturity (YTM) which measures the rate of return of a bond; the YTM accounts for both the current income generated by the coupon payments and the price increase or decrease over the bond term.
-The YTM is the standard measure of the total rate of return of the fixed-income security.
+To determine the rate of return of a bond, we use a metric called the yield to maturity (YTM).
+The yield to maturity considers the current income generated by coupon payments and the potential price increase or decrease over the bond term ({prf:ref}`defn-yield-to-maturity`):

-Typically, investors purchasing U.S. Treasury bonds are not quoted an overall rate of return.
-Instead, investors must calculate this value from the bond price, maturity date, and coupon payments.
-The yield to maturity (YTM) is defined as the interest rate that makes the present value of a bond’s payments equal to its price:

 ````{prf:definition} Yield to Maturity
 :label: defn-yield-to-maturity